Chapter 1 - Anatomy of the GU Tract and Histology of GU Tumours

 Most clinicians are familiar with the WHO 1973 grading system that classifies non-invasive cancers as pTaG1, pTaG2, or pTaG3.

-The WHO 2004 version also includes: papilloma, papillary urothelial neoplasm of low malignant potential (PUNLMP), non-invasive papillary cancer, low grade, and non-invasive bladder cancer, high grade.
+The WHO 2004 version (also adopted in the WHO 2016 version) also includes: papilloma, papillary urothelial neoplasm of low malignant potential (PUNLMP), non-invasive papillary cancer, low grade, and high grade non-invasive bladder cancer.

-The term “superficial bladder cancer” is used for pTa and pT1 tumours.
+The clinical term ‘non-muscle invasive bladder cancer’ is used for pTa and pT1 tumours.

 pTa and pT1 tumours not only represent two different entities at the genetic level, but also have a completely different clinical course.

 While pTa tumours rarely progress, pT1 tumours are early stages of highly malignant neoplasms.